Jose Garvida Flores

-José Garvida Flores (December 9, 1900 – August 12, 1944) was an Ilocano poet and playwright, from Bangui, Ilocos Norte, Philippines.
+José Garvida Flores (December 9, 1900 – August 12, 1944) was an Ilocano poet, playwright and lawyer from Bangui, Ilocos Norte, Philippines.
+He graduated from Philippine Law School in 1932.

-His works include Wayawaya ken Sabsabali a Dandaniw ("Liberty and a Collection of Poems"), Pitik Ti Puso ("Heartbeat"), Kaanunto ("When Will It Be"), Tanda Ti Ayanayat ("In Remembrance of Love"), and plays such as Dagiti Ayayat ni Dr. Rizal ("The Many Loves of Dr. Rizal"), and Ayat Iti Ili ken Dadduma Pay a Drama ("Love of Country and Other Dramas").
+Flores was known for his contributions to Ilocano literature, particularly in poetry and drama.
+His published works include Wayawaya ken Sabsabali a Dandaniw (“Liberty and a Collection of Poems”), Pitik Ti Puso (“Heartbeat”), Kaanunto (“When Will It Be”), and Tanda Ti Ayanayat (“In Remembrance of Love”).
+He also wrote plays such as Dagiti Ayayat ni Dr. Rizal (“The Many Loves of Dr. Rizal”) and Ayat Iti Ili ken Dadduma Pay a Drama (“Love of Country and Other Dramas”).

-His articles were not only written in Ilocano (Bannawag* and Ti Bagnos*), but also in English (The Tribune), in Spanish (La Lucha* and El Norte*), etc. He was also editor-in-chief of Dangadang*, another Ilocano newspaper, which he published together with fellow Ilocano, cleric-politician Santiago S. Fonacier.
+In addition to his literary work, Flores contributed articles to various publications in multiple languages.
+He wrote in Ilocano for periodicals such as Bannawag and Ti Bagnos, in English for The Tribune, and in Spanish for La Lucha and El Norte.
+He also served as editor-in-chief of the Ilocano newspaper Dangadang, which he co-published with fellow Ilocano cleric and politician Santiago S. Fonacier.